cOpEtriNe/LuckyBlocksGUI/README.md

 * Teleport to the middle of the map
 * walkspeed
 * Get Galaxy Blocks
-* Clientside Headless script (make yourself have headless)
+* Clientside Headless script (make yourself have headless, make sure you dont have any things covering your head.)
-* Panic Mode (Bot that will save your life, broken)
+* Panic Mode (Bot that will save your life, working)
 * Weapon/Block exploit (Allows you to get tons of weapons for free!)
 * Hitbox Expander (Press t to refresh)
 * ESP